It’s essential to place pattern pieces on the fabric ’straight of grain’.

 Resist the temptation to lay the pattern pieces as close together as you can, ignoring the grain lines, to save fabric.
 A false economy – if you do that the finished garment will sag in odd ways.

-The lengthwise grain of woven fabric is the strongest direction of the fabric.
+The lengthwise grain of woven fabric (the direction of the selvedges) is the strongest direction of the fabric.
 The fabric changes very little in length in this direction, even when you pull on it.

 So the ‘grain line’ on each pattern piece is put in the direction where the garment needs to sag the least.